sdkevorkian/angular-route-those-views/readme.md

 #Routing those Views

 Create a 3-5 page front-end app using Angular.
-This could be a portfolio site, an extension of the Star Wars assignment, or anything else you want to make.
+Make a page dedicated to describing different characters in a TV show, or a site dedicated to your favorite artist or band.
+Maybe make a multi-page site describing some of your different features of neighborhoods in Seattle.
+You can really make a page about anything you like.
 The main goals are to ensure that you understand the angular router, and to solidify your understanding of `$scope`, controllers, directives, and templates.

 Feel free to play with different directives and style the site appropriately.

 ##Examples